 Grape, raisin, current and sultana poisoning in dogs

-- Grapes, raisins, sultanas and currents are all potentially poisonous to dogs.
+- Grapes, raisins, sultanas and currants are all potentially poisonous to dogs.

 - If eaten they can cause gut problems and in serious cases, kidney failure.